Melania Trump announces NFT company - ExBulletin

 Melania Trump announces NFT company

-NEW YORK In exchange for a cryptocurrency token, you can own a digital watercolor of Melania Trump’s eyes.
+NEW YORK (AP) In exchange for a cryptocurrency token, you can own a digital watercolor of the eyes of Melania Trumps.

 The former first lady this week started a business selling NFTs, or non-fungible tokens, on her website in exchange for a Solan token, currently valued at around $ 180 each.

-Melania Trump will post NFTs “at regular intervals” on her website, according to a press release, with some of the proceeds going to foster children.
+Melania Trump will post NFTs at regular intervals on her website, according to a press release, with a portion of the proceeds going to foster children.
 It is not known what percentage of the proceeds will be donated, or if donations will go to specific charities related to foster children.
-Melania Trump’s press contact did not respond to an email request about how donations would be structured.
+An email request on how the donations would be structured was not answered by Melania Trumps press contact.

-Aaron Dorfman, Chairman and CEO of the National Committee for Responsive Philanthropy, Says When a Company Says “Part of the Proceeds” will Go to Charity without Specifically Stating the Amount, “It’s a Huge Red Flag “.
+Aaron Dorfman, chairman and CEO of the National Committee for Responsive Philanthropy, says that when a company declares that a portion of the profits will go to charity without specifically stating the amount, that’s a huge red flag.

 The Trump family have a troubled history with charities, although Melania Trump was not directly involved in a clash over a charity the family ran in New York City.

-While still president, Donald Trump paid a court-ordered fine of $ 2 million after admitting to using his charitable foundation as a personal piggy bank.
+While still president, Donald Trump was fined $ 2 million after admitting to using his charitable foundation as a personal piggy bank.
 The fine was ordered to be distributed among eight charities.

 The Trump Foundation has been dissolved.